 Phase One: Migrating to Headless

-According to Steve, there are an increasing number of brands that simply aren’t a good fit for traditional commerce tools.
-This cohort tends to have complex business models and expansive product catalogs.
-Or, they simply might be encountering a common pain point: performance.
+There are an increasing number of brands that simply aren’t a good fit for traditional commerce tools.

-If storefronts are particularly complex, run slow on mobile devices, suffer from consistently low conversion issues, or are pushed to support multiple locales, Steve suggests going headless.
+If a storefront runs slow on mobile devices, consistently suffers from low conversion issues, or supports multiple locales, Steve suggests going headless.

-All of these headaches fall under performance issues; issues that headless solutions like Builder directly tackle by improving site speed and boosting conversion, LTV, and loyalty.
+All of these headaches fall under the general category of performance issues—issues that headless solutions like Builder directly tackle by improving site speed and boosting conversion, LTV, and loyalty.

-This sweet spot is where Builder offers the perfect solution: no-code software tools that enable teams to test, design, and scale powerful drag-and-drop page builders and headless CMS infrastructure that integrates with any tech stack or legacy platform.
+This is Builder's sweet spot.
+They offer the perfect solution: no-code software tools that enable teams to test, design, and scale powerful drag-and-drop page builders and headless CMS infrastructure.
+Plus, it integrates with any tech stack or legacy platform.

-Before making the jump to headless, Steve points out that revenue must be taken into account.
-More specifically, he recommends that a brand should be doing at least $10M GMV.
+Before making the jump to headless, Steve recommends taking a look at revenue.
+More specifically, he suggests that headless brands should be doing at least $10M GMV.
 Why?
-So teams can afford to hire an agency or full-time dev team to customize their new storefront.
+So, teams can afford to hire an agency or full-time dev team to customize their new storefront.

 Before migrating to headless, Steve recommends running through this checklist: